Touchstone Talks: Ep 3 - What's Your Number?

 Right.

-Cleaning up financials was you know, and
+Cleaning up financials, you know, and,

-then enhancing operational efficiency.
+enhancing operational efficiencies,

-Things like that.
+things like that.

 The metrics